Skip to content

 Light enters the skin.
 Mitochondria absorb it.
 Cells create more ATP.
 ATP fuels repair.

-Client Demand Driving Adoption in Wellness Clinics
+Client Demand Driving Adoption

 People often ask:

-• Can this help sore joints?
+• Can this help with sore joints?

-• Can this support skin repair?
+• Can this support skin recovery?

-• Can this speed workout recovery?
+• Can this speed up workout recovery?

 Social media plays a role too.
 Clients see athletes and wellness influencers sharing red light routines.
 Curiosity grows.
 Clinics respond.